DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 * how it allows management to deny or permit access without needing assistance from support teams
 * how it handles alerts when access is attempted without permission

+You should also follow the guidance set out in [Information sharing advice for safeguarding practitioners](https://www.gov.uk/government/publications/safeguarding-practitioners-information-sharing-advice).

 [Previous principle: Design systems that include performance analytics for monitoring](/principle-6)

 [Introduction](/index)